bitwarden/contributing-docs/docs/architecture/clients/index.md

 multiple clients.

-We are attempting to move to a more modular architecture by creating additional libs that are more feature-focused and more accurately convey team-codeownership.
+We are attempting to move to a more modular architecture by creating additional libs that are more feature-focused and more accurately convey team code ownership.

 - `common` - Common code shared between all the clients including CLI.
 - `angular` - Low-level Angular specific code used by all the visual clients.
 Code that is more tied